 Many people in the Philippines are struggling to make ends meet due to the current economic crisis.
 With no source of income, it can be hard for individuals and families to pay for basic necessities such as food and shelter.

-Different beneficiaries have received financial assistance from the Labor Department, particularly those who were forced to relocate and resign due to the COVID-19 pandemic as well as other calamities.
+Different beneficiaries have received financial assistance from the Labor Department, particularly those who were forced to relocate and resign due to the crisis well as other calamities.
 Continue reading the article to learn more about TUPAD, the requirements, the qualifications, and how to apply.

 What is TUPAD Program Philippines?

-“Tulong Panghanapbuhay sa Ating Disadvantaged/Displaced Workers,” or TUPAD, is a community-based program or assistance that offers temporary employment for workers from the informal sector who are displaced and affected by the COVID-19 pandemic.
+“Tulong Panghanapbuhay sa Ating Disadvantaged/Displaced Workers,” or TUPAD, is a community-based program or assistance that offers temporary employment for workers from the informal sector who are displaced and affected by different crises.

 Depending on the type of work to be done, this program provided emergency employment for displaced workers, the underemployed, and seasonal workers for a minimum of 10 days and a maximum of 30 days.